Tooth loss can leave gaps in your smile that make you feel self-conscious and impair your ability to eat and speak normally.

 - Patients who have battled periodontal disease unsuccessfully for many years with refractory periodontitis.

 Patients with healthy teeth are not candidates for immediate dentures as healthy teeth do not and should not be extracted.
-Dr. Damon and Dr. Secola will never recommend immediate dentures to improve aesthetics.
+Dr. Le and Dr. Secola will never recommend immediate dentures to improve aesthetics.

 Immediate dentures are a good and viable option for many patients facing tooth loss.